IndustryNav: Exploring Spatial Reasoning of Embodied Agents in Dynamic Industrial Navigation: IndustryNav

 \subsection{Navigation Pipeline}

 To comprehensively evaluate the spatial reasoning ability (local-global planning) of embodied agents in dynamic industrial scenarios, we design an effective navigation pipeline under the zero-shot setting.
-Inspired by PointGoal navigation \cite{xia2018gibson,savva2019habitat,szot2021habitat,chaplot2020neural,sax2020learning,partsey2022mapping}, which trains a navigation model to reach a specified target location using egocentric visual inputs and relative goal information, we extend this paradigm to evaluate zero-shot VLLMs rather than task-specific navigation models.
-In our navigation pipeline, we explicitly provide the agent’s current state information obtained from the simulator, \ie, its location, direction, distance, egocentric image, and action-state histories, and allow the embodied agent to generate the final action.
+Inspired by PointGoal navigation paradigm \cite{xia2018gibson,savva2019habitat,szot2021habitat,chaplot2020neural,sax2020learning,partsey2022mapping}, which traditionally trains task-specific models to reach target using egocentric visual inputs and relative goal information, we extend this objective to evaluate zero-shot reasoning of general VLLMs.
+Unlike existing navigation-centric VLMs that rely on knowledge distillation (\eg, SpatialVLM \cite{chen2024spatialvlm}, SpatialLLM \cite{ma2025spatialllm}) or external reasoning modules (\eg, NavGPT \cite{zhou2024navgpt}), which often degrades the model's original cognitive breadth, our approach directly assesses the intrinsic reasoning power of state-of-the-art VLLMs.
+Our navigation pipeline explicitly provides the agent with its current state information obtained from the simulator, including precise coordinates, orientation, distance, egocentric images, alongside historical action-state sequences, allowing the agent to synthesize these inputs into final navigation commands.

-Specifically, as shown in \cref{fig:industrynav}, our navigation pipeline integrates local egocentric image, global odometry information, and action-state histories to guide the embodied agent's decision-making.
+Specifically, as shown in \cref{fig:industrynav}, our navigation pipeline integrates local egocentric image, global odometry information, and action-state memory to guide the embodied agent's decision-making.
 The egocentric image enables the agent to perceive its immediate surroundings and avoid potential collisions.
 By continuously analyzing these images, the agent can detect nearby obstacles, dynamic objects, and environmental changes in real time, allowing it to make informed decisions for safe and efficient navigation.

 The global odometry, which includes the agent's current and target locations, direction, and distance towards the target, acts as a spatial reference that guides the navigation process.
 To help the agent better understand the relationship between its current orientation $\theta$ and the environment coordinate system, we explicitly provide the following mapping as part of the prompt: